Introduction to the Concept of Data Warehouse

 Architecture & Components of Data Warehouse:

 Data warehouse architecture defines the comprehensive architecture of data processing and presentation that will be useful for data analysis and decision making within the enterprise and organization.
-Each organization has different data warehouses depending upon their need, but all of them are characterized by some standard components.
+Each organization has different data warehouses based on their needs, and we characterize all of them by certain standard components.

 Data Warehouse applications are designed to support the user’s data requirements, an example of this is online analytical processing (OLAP).
 These include functions such as forecasting, profiling, summary reporting, and trend analysis.